stjudecloud/workflows/style-guide.md

     - This allows each task to have it's own specific default `max_retries`
       - If a user does not supply `max_retries`, those task level defaults will get used
       - If a user does supply `max_retries`, it should override the default for *every* task called
-- multi-core tasks should always follow the conventions laid out in the `detect_nproc_task` example (see `template/task-templates.wdl`)
+- multi-core tasks should *always* follow the conventions laid out in the `detect_nproc_task` example (see `template/task-templates.wdl`)
+  - this is catering to cloud users, who may be allocated a machine with more cores than are specified by the `ncpu` parameter
 - `command` blocks should be wrapped with arrows (`<<< >>>`) instead of brackets (`{ }`)
   - Certain Bash constructions cause problems with the bracket notation
 - output file names should *always* be determined with either the `outfile_name` parameter or the `prefix` parameter.